danielendeg/nugetpackageupdate/specs/ProfilesValidation/Profiles and Validation.md

 We should handle two cases:

-1. When a resource is created or updated we should validate it against **all** profiles specified in `meta.profile` and reject it if any of the validations fail.
+1. When a resource is created or updated we should validate it against **all** profiles specified in `meta.profile` **and** any default profiles and reject it if any of the validations fail.
 1. When a resource is created or updated and **no profiles** are specified in `meta.profile`, we should validate it against any default profile (see configuration below) and reject it if it doesn't conform.

 ## Support for `$validate`